a-hurst/klibs/docs/markdown/Drawing.md

 The third value is the location on the screen (in X/Y pixel coordinates) that the object should appear, relative to its anchor point as specified in the second value.
 KLibs automatically calculates the the coordinates for the center of the screen and saves them to `P.screen_c`, so to make things easy we can speficy this as the location for the circle to appear.
 The easiest way of drawing objects to places other than the center is to use P.screen_x and P.screen_y, which are the width and height, respectively, of the current display as measured in pixels from the top-left corner of the screen.
 If you wanted to draw a circle to the mid-left side of the screen you could use

 	self.midleft = (P.screen_x / 4, P.screen_y / 2)
-	clear(self.circle, 5, self.midleft)
+	blit(self.circle, 5, self.midleft)

 ### flip()

 The `flip()` function takes the current contents of the display buffer (everything that has been blitted to the buffer since it was last cleared) and transfers them to the screen.
-It accepts one value, duration, which must be an integer greater than zero specifying the number of seconds for which the buffer contents should be shown on the screen.
-If no duration value is given, the function will display the buffer contents until the screen is refreshed with `clear()` or `blit()`.
+The function will display the buffer contents until the screen is refreshed with `clear()` or `blit()`.

-For example, to display the circle rendered in the previous example on the screen for 50 ms, you would use

 	blit(self.circle, 5, P.screen_c)
-	fill(0.050)

-Note that timing using the flip() function is not incredibly accurate and should thus not be used in situations when the timing of events is important (e.g. cue/target duration, stimulus onset asynchrony).
-The Event timer from KLEventInterface should be used instead.

-_Are there constants for common blit locations? (e.g. middle-left, top-right, etc.) Is it supposed to remove everything that was on the screen already?_
+	flip()

 ### fill()